+•

+[X] Quarterly Report pursuant to Section 13 or 15(d) of the Securities Ex xchange Act of 1934

+For the quarterly period ended September 30, 2013

+[ ] Transition Report pursuant to 13 or 15(d) of the Securities Exchange

+e transition period from to

+Commission File Number: 000-53605

+Ontimi zeRx Corporation

+strant as specified in its charter)

+(Exact name of regar reality as specifica in its chartery

+Nevada 26-1265381

+(State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.)

+(State of other juristiction of incorporation of organization) (INS Employer Identification No.)

+A 0.7 C+h Stroot

+07 6th Street

+ester, MI, 48307

-[X] Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exch nange Act of 1934 For the quarterly period ended June 30, 2013 [] Transition Report pursuant to 13 or 15(d) of the Securities Exchange A ct of 1934 For the transition period from to Commission File Number: 000-53605 Rx Corporation nt as specified in its charter) Nevada (State or other jurisdiction of incorporation or organization) 26-1265381 (IRS Employer Identification No.) Rocheste oth Street er, MI, 48307 ipal executive offices) 651-6568 telephone number) (Former name, former address and form mer fiscal year, if changed since last report) duri requ d to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 was required to file such reports), and (2) has been subject to such filing be s nd posted on its corporate Web site, if any, every Interactive Data File required to of this chapter) during the preceding 12 months (or for such shorter period that Indi cate by check mark whether the registrant is a large accelerated filer, an a accelerated filer, a non-accelerated filer, or a smaller reporting company. arge accelerated filer Accelerated filer Smaller reporting company [] Non-accelerated filer Indi cate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [] No [X] e the number of shares outstanding of each of the issuer's classes of companies. mon stock, as of the latest practicable date: 14,252,496 common shares as of June
+(Address of pr rincipal executive offices)

+48-651-6568 (Registran ıt's telephone number) (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports requ uired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registr rant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days [X] Yes [] No Indicate by check mark whether the registrant has submitted electronically y and posted on its corporate Web site, if any, every Interactive Data File required to 05 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes [X] No [] ob of this chapter) during the preceding 12 months (of for such shorter period that the registrant was required to submit and post such mes).
+Tes [21] 110 [ ] Indicate by check mark whether the registrant is a large accelerated filer an accelerated filer, a non-accelerated filer, or a smaller reporting company. indicate by check mark whether the registrant is a large accelerated mer, a an accelerated ther, a non-accelerated ther, or a smaller reporting company. [] I awas assalawated files A asslessated files [] New applicated files [] Large accelerated filer Accelerated filer [] Non-accelerated filer [X] Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defin ned in Rule 12b-2 of the Exchange Act).
+Yes [ ] No [X] -------------------------------------- ommon stock, as of the latest practicable date: 14,752,496 common shares as of September 30, 2013.
-TABLE OF CONTENTS

 Page

 PART I - FINANCIAL INFORMATION

 Item 1: Financial Statements 3

-Item 2: Management's Discussion and Analysis of Financial Condition and Results of 4
+Item 2: Management's Discussion and Analysis of Financial Condition and Results of Operations 4

-Operations

 Item 3: Quantitative and Qualitative Disclosures About Market Risk 6

 Item 4: Controls and Procedures 7

 PART II - OTHER INFORMATION

 Item 1: Legal Proceedings 8

-Item Risk Factors 8
+Item 1A: Risk Factors 8

-1A:

-Item 2: Unregistered Sales of Equity Securities and Use of Proceeds 8
+Item 2: Unregistered Sales of Equity Securities and Use of Proceeds 9

-Item 3: Defaults Upon Senior Securities 8
+Item 3: Defaults Upon Senior Securities 9

-Item 4: Mine Safety Disclosure 8
+Item 4: Mine Safety Disclosure 9

-Item 5: Other Information 8
+Item 5: Other Information 9

 Item 6: Exhibits 9